 and other Communication Handicapped Children

 What is TEACCH?

-Designed to support individuals with ASD, TEACCH is a service delivery model that utilizes structured teaching, highly visual planning and organization strategies, and predictable environments to increase the overall independence of learners on the autism spectrum.
+Treatment and Education of Autistic and other related Communication Handicapped Children (TEACCH) was developed at the University of North Carolina in the 1970s.
+Designed to support individuals with ASD, TEACCH is a service delivery model that utilizes Structured Teaching, highly visual planning and organization strategies, and predictable environments to increase the overall independence of learners on the autism spectrum.

-TEACCH in AHRC New York City Schools
+How is TEACCH Used in AHRC New York City’s Schools?

 The TEACCH approach is used in all AHRC New York City schools in some capacity.
 A number of our school staff have attended an intensive 3-day TEACCH workshop conducted exclusively for AHRC NYC.
 These staff subsequently trained teachers at their respective schools in the strategies of classroom arrangement, Structured Teaching, visual support, task organization, and other fundamental TEACCH methods and how they can help individuals with ASD significantly increase their overall independence.